Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

 and when $E$ is non-Abelian we must generalize this to account for irreps related by conjugation.
 We therefore see that $\rhd$ plays a significant role in determining how the excitations behave.

-Just as we have magnetic fluxes that are associated with non-trivial loops, we established in the introduction that we have ``2-fluxes" associated to non-trivial closed surfaces.
-We expect excitations corresponding to the 2-flux of a sphere (as the blob terms in our Hamiltonian correspond to spheres on the surface of each blob) to be point excitations, because we can shrink a sphere to enclose just a single point.
-Just as the fluxes are labelled by elements of $G$, the 2-fluxes (or blob excitations) should be labelled by elements of $E$.
-In the same way that we must define a closed path to specify a flux, we must specify a closed surface to specify our 2-flux.
-Recalling that every surface must be defined with a base-point, we see that we must choose a base-point for our 2-flux excitation, which we call the start-point of the excitation.
-From here on we use \textit{start-point} to refer to privileged vertices related to the excitations, while \textit{base-point} is used to refer to the base-point of a surface.
-It happens that for the 2-flux excitations the base-point of our measurement surface is the start-point of the excitation.
+Just as we have magnetic fluxes that are associated with non-trivial loops, there are also ``2-fluxes" associated to non-trivial closed surfaces, labelled by elements in $E$.
+We expect excitations corresponding to the 2-flux of a sphere to be point excitations, because we can shrink a sphere to enclose just a single point.
+Because these 2-fluxes are measured by closed surfaces, and every surface must be defined with a base-point, we must choose a base-point for our 2-flux excitation, which we call the start-point of the excitation.
+Note that we use the term \textit{start-point} to refer to privileged vertices related to the excitations, while \textit{base-point} is used to refer to the base-point of a surface.
+For the 2-flux excitations the base-point of our measurement surface is the start-point of the excitation.
 Moving the base-point of a surface along a path labelled by $g$ changes the surface label from $e$ to $g^{-1} \: \rhd e$, so similarly changing the start-point of our 2-flux changes its label by this $g^{-1} \: \rhd$ action.
 We also expect the 2-flux excitation to transform in this way as it moves along a path.
 This tells us that the 2-flux label is not conserved, but rather each group element belongs in a class of elements related by the $\rhd$ action.
 The equivalence relation defining such a class is that two elements $e,f \in E$ satisfy